-Whether taking on the recurring revenue issues above or something else like evergreen subscriptions and mid-term account changes, agile subscription billing software can automate revenue recognition with accuracy.
+Whether taking on the recurring revenue issues above or something else like evergreen subscriptions and mid-term account changes, agile subscription billing software can automate revenue recognition for SaaS with accuracy.

 Don’t let the complexities of revenue recognition hold your subscription business back.
 If ASC 606 has you reconsidering your processes and pricing model, it’s time to automate.
 A digital transformation from within may be your business’s competitive advantage and its next logical step toward long-term scalability.

 Keep revenue recognition manageable, and free up your team’s time to focus on business growth with automated revenue recognition.